NjengaC/Vue-PortfolioProject/README.md

 Vue Parcel Sending Service
 Welcome to the Parcel Sending Service App!
-This application provides a convenient platform for users to send parcels and for parcel service companies to manage pickup requests and deliveries.
+This application provides a convenient platform for users to send parcels and for Riders to manage pickup requests and deliveries.

 Features
 Homepage